jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Call 'hello' query from React</h3>

-Let's create `Hello` React component that will do the call and display it.
-We need to defined GraphQL query and pass it to `useQuery`.
-Neat thing about Apollo server is ability to directly copy/paste query from playground.
+Let's create `Hello` React component that will perform a call to GraphQL API and display the returned result.
+We need to define a GraphQL query and pass it to `useQuery`.
+Neat thing about Apollo server is the ability to directly copy/paste query from the playground.

 {% highlight react %}
 import { gql, useQuery } from '@apollo/client';